NYC Half Marathon Guide Dog Relay – Training Logs

 On Sunday, March 17, 2019, a team of Guiding Eyes dogs will help us accomplish something that has never been done before.
 Thanks to a special accommodation from New York Road Runners, three Running Guide Dogs will guide-run the 2019 New York City Half Marathon… with one dog aiming to cross the finish line and receive the team medal.

-Three very good dogs, to be selected from our training team – Labs Gus, Lynx, Waffle, Westley and Yukon, Flint and Fred during earlier runs – will pace Tom one at a time on the 13.1-mile racecourse.
+Three very good dogs, to be selected from our training team of Labs Gus, Lynx, Waffle, Westley – and during earlier runs Yukon, Flint and Fred – will pace Tom one at a time on the 13.1-mile racecourse.
 Veterinarians and volunteers will be stationed along the course to provide check-ups and ensure the team’s hydration, health and safety.
 Each dog will set their own pace, running three to five miles to bring awareness to our Guiding Eyes mission: providing guide dogs to people with vision loss.

 Want to join our team and be a Running Guide Dogs Supporter?
 Our nonprofit organization is funded entirely by generous donors like you.
 Please support our mission and help us provide one of these world-class running guide dogs for a runner who is blind by giving $2.00 or more per mile.
 Your donation of $26.00 will help fund our Running Guides program and all of our services that bring guide dogs to people in need.
 Donate today.

 Date: Thursday, March 14, 2019

 Days to race: 3